Distributed renewable energy system

 Exceptionally low cut-in wind speed

-1.2 m/s (4.3 km/h) cut-in wind speed - where conventional horizontal-axis turbines remain inactive, the Wind Driver VAWT is already generating electrical power.
-In urban, rooftop and low average wind-speed locations, this delivers materially more annual generation hours.
+1.2 m/s cut-in wind speed - where conventional horizontal-axis turbines remain inactive, the turbine is already generating.
+In urban and rooftop locations with low average wind speed, this delivers more generation hours each year.

 03 - Speed regulation